lucabnt/lbwebsite/content/blog/tuebingen_collection.md

 ### 29/

 A detail of the [Sigmaringen Castle](https://en.wikipedia.org/wiki/Sigmaringen_Castle), built on the Danube.
-[An hike]() could be a good idea to visit it.
+[A hike]() could be a good idea to visit it.

 {{< pixelfed src="https://pixelfed.uno/p/bonte.lu/494533670540887936/embed?caption=false&likes=false&layout=compact"   >}}